 The Pennsylvania personal income tax applies to eight different classes of income, and income is taxable only if it falls within one of those eight classes.
 (By comparison, federal law taxes “all income from whatever source derived.”)
 It has always been clear from the definitions of those classes of income that at least some IRD was not included in those definitions, and so not taxed.
 For example, taxable “compensation” is defined as amounts received by an “employee,” and an estate receiving wages earned by a decedent is not an “employee.”

-Currently, the Department of Revenue taxes the position that nothing that is IRD is subject to income tax:
+Currently, the Department of Revenue seems to take the position (see qualifications below) that nothing that is IRD is subject to income tax:

-- The instructions to Form PA-40 (but not the PA-41, for some reason) includes a list of income not taxable, and included in the list is “Inheritances, death benefits, and income in respect of a decedent (IRD) as defined for federal income tax purposes.”
+- The instructions to Form PA-40 for 2016 (but not the PA-41, for some reason) included a list of income not taxable, and included in the list is “Inheritances, death benefits, and income in respect of a decedent (IRD) as defined for federal income tax purposes.”

 - Chapter 14 of the Pennsylvania Personal Income Tax Guide includes the following: